argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 [Take Questions]

-## Conclusion

-Ruth and 1st and 2nd Samuel are an exciting chapter of the Old Testament.
-But, like everything else in the Old Testament, they leave us longing for more.
-All Israel must be wondering, when will this eternal kingdom come?
-What will this eternal King be like?
-That leads to the rest of the Old Testament.
-But thinking just about what we’ve seen today, we should leave here secure secure in the knowledge that God cares for his people.
-He’s given us a King who will faithfully care for us so that our ultimate rest can be found in God.

-[PRAY]

 # Introduction to Job

 For the last portion of today's class we are going to look at the book of Job.
 You may find yourself wondering...
 Joshua, Judges, Ruth, Samuel...
 Job?
 Yes.
 Let me explain.

+__[SLIDE #7]__

 Take a look at the second handout you received when you walked in: “The Old Testament in Redemptive-Historical Order.”
-You can see a thematic grouping of the books of the Old Testament, moving from the Creation of God’s people in the Pentateuch to the establishment of God’s people in the land, and the crowning of God’s king that we saw last week with Ruth and 1 and 2 Samuel.
+You can see a thematic grouping of the books of the Old Testament, moving from the Creation of God’s people in the Pentateuch to the establishment of God’s people in the land, and the crowning of God’s king that we just saw with Ruth and 1 and 2 Samuel.
 The next book in your bible, 1 Kings, begins the process of reversing all that with the disobedience of God’s kings.
 That’s a story told in Kings and annotated by the prophets.
 Then the exile, or the disestablishment of God’s people, and finally the re-creation of God’s people.

 Now, in the middle, as the kingship is established, we have the wisdom and praise of God’s king.
 Because if you think about it, the often-termed “wisdom literature” in the middle of your Bible is quite related to God’s king.
 Many of the Psalms were written by David.
 Proverbs, Ecclesiastes, and the Song of Songs are either credited to or closely related to David’s son Solomon.
 These books were wisdom for ruling well as God’s king - even more than they were intended for God’s people.

-And so we’re going to take a break from Israel’s history of kings to look at God’s wisdom for kings.
+And so we’re going to take a break from Israel’s _history of kings_ to look at God’s _wisdom for kings_.

 Of course, ironically, as we get to Job you can kind of forget everything I just said.
 Because Job wasn’t written by a king at all.
 So why are we studying Job now?
 Well . . . basically because it’s wisdom literature and we’re squeezing it in with the rest of the wisdom literature which does fit here.
 Job is timeless in its wisdom.  *It seems to be set in the time of Abraham (or even before) based on how Job lives, how he measures wealth, and so forth*.
 But the use of the covenant term Yahweh for God by the narrator suggests that the story was compiled after the Exodus when God gave his people his covenant name.
 So it is a book we don’t need to fit neatly into a chronology of outside events.
 It’s interesting that when the characters themselves speak, they almost always use the generic term “God.”
 But when the narrator speaks, he uses Yahweh, which you’ll see in your bibles as “The Lord.”
 So whoever compiled this knew a lot more about God than Job did.

+__[SLIDE #8]__

 So what is Job about?
 Most fundamentally, the book of Job is about asking some of life’s most difficult questions.

 Why do the righteous suffer in the same way as the unrighteous?
 The wicked seem to go unpunished, and many upright people suffer.
 How do we explain that?
 And, perhaps more importantly, how should the righteous conduct themselves when they suffer?

 You can tell that two things are assumed here.
 (1) That God is sovereign, ordaining everything that comes to pass; and (2) that God is good, loving what is right and hating what is evil.
-The book of Job, much like the book of Ruth that we saw last week and the book of Habakkuk that we’ll get to in the second half of the course, address the gap between what our circumstances seem to say about God and the reality in his Word of his goodness and sovereignty.
+The book of Job, much like the book of Ruth that we just saw and the book of Habakkuk that we’ll get to in a few weeks, address the gap between what our circumstances seem to say about God and the reality in his Word of his goodness and sovereignty.
 When we look at life around us, it seems that either God isn’t in control, or he doesn’t actually care about what is good.   *Job is about understanding how we can trust a good and sovereign God in the midst of unexplained suffering*.

 __Notice I didn’t say that Job explains why these things happen__.
 The book is useful in part because it explains why bad things happen to Job.
 But Job never finds that out.
 Instead, the book is about how we can trust a good and sovereign God despite the nature of our circumstances.
 Job is a book about trust.
 Not about perfect explanation.
 About amassing evidence so that we can take an intellectually honest leap of faith to trust God in difficult circumstances.
 Even when we will never find out this side of heaven why those circumstances came to pass.